A friend recently gave me an RT-654A/TRC-77. Also known as the TRC-77A. The RT-654(*) is the basic component of the “AN/TRC-77” set.

 A very dependable camp radio up in the mountains….
 Got Comms?
 Yes…..

 Above: Sending out the nightly SITREP from the hide site.
 Night time is the right time……Radio Silence (and light discipline) has been waived……….

 Its primary capabilities are 10-14 watts* output from 3 to 8 mc.
-Planning Range is “5 to 7″ miles.
+The Planning Range is “5 to 7 miles” according to the manual.
 It transmits and receives Morse code (CW) but it can also receive on-channel AM (with BFO Off) or SSB (with variable BFO On).
 It is configured to be operable with an external J-45 CW “knee key” or the GRA-71 code burst keyer.
 The transmitter and receiver are each crystal controlled on one of 6 independent, panel-selectable channels.

 (* The Depot Overhaul Standard is 2.5 watts minimum with a battery voltage down to 10.0 volts)